cccbr/runningatower/content/docs/120-ropes/index.md

 - The top end (A) needs to resist the atmosphere in the bell chamber and the wear and flexing experienced on the route to the ringing room.
 - Where a top end is made of artificial fibre, a splice (B) is used to join the artificial top end to the bottom end.
 There are two possibilities:
   - When a new rope is made with an artificial top end, the natural fibre of the bottom end is combined with the artificial fibre during manufacture to produce a ‘machine splice’ with very little change in the diameter of the rope, as can be seen at (B).
-This can only be done by a rope maker.
+This can only be done by a Rope Maker.
   - If the sally and tail end of an existing natural fibre rope are in good condition, an artificial fibre top end can be spliced on, usually with a [short splice](#splicing).
 This can be done, if needed, by a Steeple Keeper experienced in splicing.
 A suitable artificial fibre top end can be sourced from a Rope Maker.
 - Top end rope, be it natural or artificial, is not kind on ringers’ hands and natural fibre, wound to give a softer rope, is used for the bottom end of the rope – that part handled by the ringer.
 The two areas where the rope is handled are:
   - The Sally (C), handled at the handstroke, is made of wool fibres incorporated into the rope as it is made.